finos/glue/docs/Instruments_Classification/Instrument_Type.md

 ## Data Dictionary - Entity Table: `Instrument_Type`

-**This is a lookup table for the Instrument Type column in the Instrument Table.**
+**This is a lookup table for the Instrument Type column in the Instrument Table and in the Instrument__Attribute_Definition Table.**

 List of instrument types used for view of client portfolio(s) by different asset classes.